 He bought some land and built this villa, where he lived until his death, and filled it with an incredible collection of over 1,500 artworks gathered around the world, spanning from Egyptian and Roman artifacts to Chinese vases, sculptures of Giambologna and even a sketch by Bernini.
 The highlight of the visit is the plaster of the main portal of the Duomo of Milan, that he had been commissioned to design.

 Both museums have limited opening times so check them before your trip.
 They can be visited between 10:00 am and 6:00 pm on Saturdays, Sundays and Holidays.
-The Baroffio Museum is open also 2:00-6:00 pm on Wednesdays and Fridays, while the House-Museum Lodovico Pogliaghi can be accessed also 6:30-10:30 pm on Fridays during the summer.
+The Baroffio Museum is open also from 2 pm to 6 pm on Wednesdays and Fridays, while the House-Museum Lodovico Pogliaghi can be accessed also 6:30 pm – 10:30 pm on Fridays during the summer.

 Places to fuel up after the Chapels’ Trail hike

 Santa Maria del Monte is tiny but there are a number of interesting restaurants and cafés to check out.
-At the end of the holy path, before entering the village, I suggest to take a break at Montorfano, a café and restaurant with a lovely terrace overlooking the 14th chapel and the surrounding landscape.
+At the end of the holy path, before entering the village, I suggest taking a break at Montorfano, a café, and a restaurant with a lovely terrace overlooking the 14th chapel and the surrounding landscape.
 I must admit that I wasn’t particularly impressed with their service, but sipping a cold juice with that beautiful view in front of me made up for it!